Homes for Sale in Short Pump: Prices, Neighborhoods, and Schools

 Schools That Consistently Perform

-This is the number one reason families move to Short Pump, and it's not close.
-The schools in this part of Henrico County are among the highest-rated in the Richmond metro and in the state of Virginia.
+Schools are the number one reason families move to Short Pump.
+The schools in this part of Henrico County are among the highest-rated in the Richmond metro and the state of Virginia.

-Deep Run High School serves much of the Short Pump area and is consistently ranked among the top public high schools in Virginia by U.S. News & World Report and Niche.
-The school offers Advanced Placement and International Baccalaureate programs, competitive athletics, and a graduation rate well above the state average.
+Deep Run High School serves much of the Short Pump area and is ranked among the top public high schools in Virginia by U.S. News & World Report and Niche.
+The school offers Advanced Placement coursework, an Advanced Studies specialty program, competitive athletics, and a graduation rate above the state average.

-Short Pump Middle School and Pocahontas Middle School both serve the area and maintain strong academic reputations.
-At the elementary level, Twin Hickory Elementary, Shady Grove Elementary, Kaechele Elementary, and Three Chopt Elementary are all well-regarded, with active parent communities and solid test scores.
+Short Pump Middle School and Pocahontas Middle School both serve the area.
+At the elementary level, Twin Hickory Elementary, Shady Grove Elementary, Kaechele Elementary, and Three Chopt Elementary are all well-regarded.

-Henrico County Public Schools also operates several magnet and specialty programs that Short Pump families can access, including the Center for the Arts at Hermitage High School and the Advanced Studies program at Deep Run.
+Henrico County Public Schools also operates magnet and specialty programs Short Pump families can access, including the Center for the Arts at Hermitage High School.

 Safety and Community

-Short Pump consistently ranks as one of the safest areas in the Richmond metro.
-Henrico County's Division of Police maintains a strong presence in the West End, and the neighborhoods here are well-lit, well-maintained, and generally very quiet.
-Most subdivisions have active HOAs that maintain common areas, enforce community standards, and organize neighborhood events.
+Henrico County's Division of Police maintains a presence in the West End, and most Short Pump subdivisions are served by active HOAs that maintain common areas, enforce community standards, and organize neighborhood events.

-This is the kind of place where kids ride bikes around the cul-de-sac, neighbors know each other by name, and you don't think twice about an evening walk.
+This is the kind of place where kids ride bikes around the cul-de-sac and neighbors know each other by name.
 That peace of mind matters when you're choosing where to raise a family.

 Convenience Without Compromise

-Short Pump offers a rare balance: suburban quiet with urban-level access to shopping, dining, healthcare, and entertainment.
-You don't have to drive 30 minutes to find a good restaurant or a Target.
-Everything is right here — often within a five-minute drive of your front door.
+Short Pump pairs suburban quiet with urban-level access to shopping, dining, healthcare, and entertainment.
+A grocery store, restaurant, or Target is typically within a five-minute drive of your front door.

 Top Subdivisions in Short Pump